hyperledger/besu-docs/docs/Concepts/Node-Keys.md

-If a `key` file does not exist in the data directory and the [`--node-private-key-file`](../Reference/CLI/CLI-Syntax.md#node-private-key-file) option is not specified when starting Besu, the system generates a node private key and writes it to the `key` file.
+If a `key` file does not exist in the data directory and the [`--node-private-key-file`](../Reference/CLI/CLI-Syntax.md#node-private-key-file) option is not specified when starting Besu, Besu generates a node private key and writes it to the `key` file.
 Stopping and restarting Besu without deleting the `key` file causes Besu to reuse the same private key when restarting.

 If a `key` file exists in the data directory when starting Besu, the node starts with the private key in the `key` file.